kaseymallette/blackjack/README.md

 [`create_shoe.py`](https://github.com/kaseymallette/blackjack/blob/main/blackjack/src/create_shoe.py)

-I created class Suit, with methods __init__() and create_suits(), where for any Suit object, create_suits() is initialized and contains the following instance attributes: heart, club, diamond, spade, and suits, which represents a list of all four suits.
+I created class Suit, with methods __init__(self) and create_suits(self), where for any Suit object, create_suits() is initialized and contains the following instance attributes: heart, club, diamond, spade, and suits, which represents a list of all four suits.

-I then created class Value, with methods __init__() and create_values(), where for any Value object, create_values() is initialized, which creates a dictionary to store the card values, such that the key is the string value, and the value is the integer value of the card.
+I then created class Value, with methods __init__(self) and create_values(self), where for any Value object, create_values() is initialized, which creates a dictionary to store the card values, such that the key is the string value, and the value is the integer value of the card.

 ```
 self.value_dict = {'ace': [1, 11], '2': 2, '3': 3, '4': 4, '5': 5, '6': 6, '7': 7, '8': 8, '9': 9, '10': 10, 'jack': 10, 'queen': 10, 'king': 10}
 ```

-class Card creates a card of suit x and value y using the methods __init__() and create_card(suit, value), in which
+class Card creates a card of suit x and value y using the methods __init__(self, suit, value) and create_card(self, suit, value), in which:

 ```
+def create_card(self, suit, value):
   s = Suit()
   v = Value()

   if suit in s.suits:
     self.suit = suit
   if value in v.str:
     self.value = value

   # Define the card and its numerical value
   self.card = suit + value
   self.num = v.value_dict[value]

   # Determine if the card is an ace
   self.is_ace = False
   if value == 'ace':
     self.is_ace = True
 ```